HelloThisIsFlo/Hierarchy/README.md

    ```bash
    $ hierarchy
    ```
+   * _Hierarchy_ will clone all the repositories at the specified location
+   * If a repo already exists at the specified location,  _Hierarchy_ will pull
+     the latest changes (WIP)
+   * If a repo contains local modifications or has some un-pushed commits,
+     the repo will be skipped and a warning will be emitted (WIP)

 ## _Hierarchy_ file structure

-The _Hierarchy_ file represent the flat hierarchy of all the git repository to clone and maintain.
+The _Hierarchy_ file represents the flattened hierarchy of all the git repository to clone and maintain.

 It consists of a list of entries, under the key `repos`, each representing a repository to clone.
 ```yaml